Symposium

 1:00 – Welcome

-suzanne Singletary, Director, Center for the Preseration of Modernism, Thomas Jefferson University & Dan Macey, president, Docomomo-phl chapter
+Suzanne Singletary, Director, Center for the Preservation of Modernism, Thomas Jefferson University &

 1:15-2:00 Keynote: Brutal TRuths: Architecture’s Last Hopeful Forms